ahi-lab/cordova-plugin-myfiziq/README.md

 ## Use example

-In the Cordova App projct, edit `www/js/index.js` and implement the following:
+In the Cordova App project, edit `www/js/index.js` and implement the following:

 ```js
 onDeviceReady: function() {